Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Introduction

-In the presence of complex multimodal noise, conventional multimodal methods struggle to produce reliable results, making them unsuitable for safety-critical applications such as computer-aided disease diagnosis and autonomous driving \cite{feng2018towards,nair2020exploring,zhou2023calm}.
+In the presence of complex multimodal noise, conventional multimodal methods struggle to produce reliable results, making them unsuitable for safety-critical applications such as disease diagnosis \cite{han2022multimodal,zou2023dpnet,zhou2023calm}.
 Accordingly, many methods improve the reliability of multimodal learning by removing noise and uninformative feature in data.
-Among them, \cite{han2020trusted,han2022trusted,geng2021uncertainty,han2022multimodal,zhou2023calm,zou2023dpnet,zhang2023provable,cao2024predictive} address modality-specific noise via confidence-based feature learning and fusion.
+Among them, \cite{han2022trusted,han2022multimodal,zhou2023calm,zou2023dpnet,zhang2023provable,cao2024predictive} address modality-specific noise via confidence-based feature learning and fusion.
 However, they generally assume well-aligned inputs and overlook the presence of cross-modality noise.
-Conversely, \cite{huang2023nlip,li2020oscar,nakada2023understanding,zeng2023semantic,xie2025seeking} eliminate cross-modality noise via alignment and rectification, but their lack of modality-confidence awareness leads to limited robustness under modality-specific noise.
-Therefore, these methods generally face the following limitations. \textbf{\textit{(1) Insufficient robustness to heterogeneous noise:}} They struggle to achieve joint removal of modality-specific and cross-modality noise. \textbf{\textit{(2) Limited generalization:}} they can only learn and update on limited training data, making it difficult to handle previously unseen noise.
+Conversely, \cite{huang2023nlip,nakada2023understanding,zeng2023semantic,xie2025seeking} eliminate cross-modality noise via aligning and rectifying across modalities, but modality-specific noise can easily lead them to learn erroneous and unreliable alignments.
+Moreover, existing methods typically learn on limited training data, leaving them unaware of unseen noise.
+Therefore, these methods generally face the following limitations. \textbf{\textit{(1) Insufficient robustness to heterogeneous noise:}} They struggle to jointly handle modality-specific and cross-modality noise. \textbf{\textit{(2) Limited generalization:}} they adapt and generalize poorly to unseen noise.